Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Discussion

-We note that the relatively weak stellar-driven winds seen in local spirals, known as `fountain flows', could also affect the hot CGM by \textit{promoting} cooling at the disc-halo interface due to mixing of the cool winds with the hot gas \citep{marascoSupernovadrivenGasAccretion2012, fraternaliGasAccretionCondensation2017, liFountaindrivenGasAccretion2023}.
-The accretion rate via this fountain-driven accretion process will be limited by the rate at which a hot CGM inflow can replenish the disc-halo interface gas that has cooled and accreted.
-Our simulations suggest that most of the hot inflow ends up and cools beyond the disc edge (Fig.~\ref{fig:R_hist}) rather than at small galaxy radii above sites of star formation where fountain flows are observed.
-The amount of hot gas available for cooling via fountain-driven accretion will thus be subdominant to accretion from disc outskirts.
+We note that the relatively weak stellar-driven winds seen in local spirals, known as `fountain flows', could also affect the hot CGM by \textit{promoting} cooling at the disc-halo interface, due to mixing of the cool winds with the hot gas \citep{marascoSupernovadrivenGasAccretion2012, fraternaliGasAccretionCondensation2017, liFountaindrivenGasAccretion2023}.
+Our simulations do not account for fountain flows and result in most of the hot inflow accreting beyond the disc edge (Fig.~\ref{fig:R_hist}), rather than at inner galaxy radii above star formation sites where fountain flows are observed.
+It would thus be useful to run simulations which account for both fountain-driven accretion and spontaneous hot CGM cooling, in order to understand the conditions under which each of these accretion modes dominates.